-The 2017 Science Fiesta is a one-of-a-kind event in its second year.
-Science Fiesta will take place at The Witte Museum in the Alamo Heights neighborhood of San Antonio, Texas, on Sunday, April 9, 2017, from 11am to 5pm.
+The 2018 Science Fiesta is a one-of-a-kind event in its third year.
+Science Fiesta will take place at The Witte Museum in the Alamo Heights neighborhood of San Antonio, Texas, on Saturday, April 21, 2018, from 11am to 5pm.
 It will be a day filled with interactive science fun that the whole family can enjoy.

 The Witte Museum Map & Location

 Science Expo/Poster Info | 2:00 – 3:00 PM

 We suggest a 3’ by 4’ wide poster.
 Prepare a 6″ high headline strip that runs the full width of

 the poster.
 Include the title, authors, and affiliations on the strip in letters not less than 1″ high.
 Posters should be designed to communicate research to the public (i.e. easy to read with clear figures explaining key concepts in simple manner).
 Please see the example poster.

 Submit Abstract Here: Deadline March 31st at 5pm